rpwhite02/Portfolio/README.md

 * Then, move on to Ridge regression where we create a new pandas dataframe to store certain l2 penalties for our Ridge models, the model with its alpha value (l2 penalty), the model's train root mean squared error, and the model's validation root mean squared error using that specific l2 penalty.
 Below is the resulting pandas dataframe.
-* Next, we do the same thing but for LASSO regression.
-Below is the resulting pandas dataframe.

 ![](/images/ridge_data.png)
 <figcaption align = "center">
   <b>The ridge data used to visualize our RMSE's as the l2 penalty changes</b>
 </figcaption>